jclasley/codingBlog/algos/server.md

 We start by importing the `http` package from Node and creating an empty name variable, which we will use to demonstrate how routes can be used to save information.
 We create a server with `http.createServer` and give it a function to use to handle routes.

 The function takes in a request, which the client sends, and a response, which the server sends.
 The request is sent to a URL, which is under `req.url` and a method, which is under `req.method`.
 If the method is a "GET" and if the route is the root, we check if the name variable has any value, then send a response based on whether or not we have a `name`.
-If the method is a "POST" and if the route includes "/name" (this is **not** best practice and just for demonstration), we split off the what is after the "/name" and save that to our `name` variable.
+If the method is a "POST" and if the route matches our regex expression, we split off the what is after the "/name" and save that to our `name` variable.
 For example, `curl -X POST localhost:8080/name/Jon` will save `Jon` to the `name` variable.

 Note that we are explicitly writing the header with `res.writeHead()` and that the header is an HTTP code.
 We are also writing into the body of the response with `res.write()`.
 We have to end the response as well, because otherwise the connection remains open and nothing is sent back to the client.